gregorias/findata-fetcher/DEV.md

 ## ADRs

+### Entity-action naming

+I name all Click *commands* starting with an *entity*, e.g., “BCGE,” followed by the *action*, e.g., “fetch.”

+There are plenty of *commands* that do not follow this naming scheme.
+That’s OK, they are legacy commands.
+I don’t think it’s worth the effort to update them.

 ### Use Playwright in favor of Selenium

 I need to use a browser automation technology, and I decided to use Playwright: